nerves-hub/nerves_key/README.md

 6. Support auxillary device/signer certificate storage to support pre-production experimentation without needing to lock down certificates

-It cannot be stressed enough that the NervesKey library locks down the ATECC508A or ATECC608A during the provisioning process.
+It cannot be stressed enough that the NervesKey library locks down the ATECC508A/608A during the provisioning process.
 This is a feature and is required for normal operation, but if you're getting started, make sure that you have a few extra parts just in case.

 See the [hw](hw) folder for hardware design files.